 Throughout the grounds are interred thousands of veterans who served in the Civil War, the Spanish-American War, World Wars I and II, the Korean Conflict, and the Vietnam War.
 Many of Roanoke’s leading citizens, including 10 mayors and many prominent business leaders who pioneered and built the Roanoke Valley, chose Fair View as their final resting place.

 In commemoration of Fair View’s rare past, “A Walk Through History” museum occupies the reception area of the administration building located in the center of Fair View Cemetery.
 This unique collection enhances, honors and preserves the integrity of one of the oldest cemeteries in Virginia.

 - Click here for a printable map of Fair View Cemetery.

 - Click here for a printable PDF of the Walking Tour, featuring the location of notable monuments and families.

 Burial estates at Fair View continue to be chosen by second and third generation family members, as well as new families in the area.
 Families may choose from traditional in-ground burials, burial vaults, granite and bronze memorials.
 Granite memorial benches are also available.

-See our FAQs page for more information about cremation options.
+See our FAQs page for more information about multiple cremation options.

 In commemoration of Fair View’s upcoming 125th anniversary,